cmusatyalab/steeleagle/docs/modules/cnc.md

 ### Explanation of Services

-The docker-compose.yaml file specifies several services that run as part of the steel-eagle backend.
+The docker-compose.yaml file specifies several services that run as part of the steeleagle backend.
 It is useful to understand what each container is responsible for in order to find information and debug issues.

 1. **gabriel-server** - Core gabriel server container.
 Responsible for managing connections between clients (drones, commanders0 and cognitives engines (cnc, object detection, obstacle avoidance).
 2. **command-engine** - Used for comand and control (shorthand: cnc).
 Keeps track of drones and commander clients that have connected and relays information (stream, telemetry, command messages) between them.